 Including some of the world’s foremost luxury hotels, The Dorchester Collection wanted to bring all of their hotels under one umbrella website.
-The website needed to reflect the Dorchester brand with a clean magazine-style layout and use responsive design to optimise the website for use on tablets and phones.
+The website needed to reflect the Dorchester brand with a clean magazine-style layout and to utilise responsive design to optimise the website for use on tablets and phones.

 Custom-made grids based on Twitter Bootstrap were used to provide a responsive design that adapts to the users’ screen size.
-As the client previously had dedicated mobile websites, it was important that the new website provide as good a user experience.
-The website is also resolution independent; using multiple image sizes, SVG images and icon fonts so that the website is crisp on all displays.
+As the client previously had dedicated mobile websites, it was important that the new website provided as good a user experience.
+The website is also resolution independent; using multiple image sizes, SVG images and icon fonts so that the website is visually sharp on all displays.

-The content is presented in a magazine-style layout with well-defined blocks of content and minimalist styling.
-This was chosen to showcase their content and images in an attractive way but also provide good readability and usability for the user.
+The content is presented in a magazine-style layout, minimalist yet with with well-defined blocks of content.
+This style was chosen to showcase their content and imagery in an attractive way but also provide good readability and usability.

-The grid of suites and rooms can be filtered by room type and more information can be revealed by clicking on the plus sign on each room.
+The grid of suites and rooms can be filtered by room type with more information revealed by clicking on the plus sign on each room.

-St James’s is a luxurious 5 star boutique hotel in London whose website needed to reflect the character of the hotel, while showcasing their beautiful rooms and Michelin star awarded restaurant; Seven Park Place.
+St James’s is a luxurious 5 star boutique hotel in London.
+Their website needed to reflect the character of the hotel, while showcasing their beautiful rooms and Michelin star awarded restaurant; Seven Park Place.

 Each room panel has tabs with more information and also an integrated social media button.

-A microsite was created for their Michelin star awarded restaurant to highlight it’s beautiful style, delicious food and head Chef William Drabble.
-The microsite was styled to have strong impact with a striking background and quick access to a gallery of restaurant images.
+A microsite was created for their Michelin-star restaurant to highlight its elegance, haute cuisine and Head Chef William Drabble.
+The microsite was designed to make a strong impact, with a striking background and easy access to a gallery of restaurant images.

 With views of Hyde Park, Lancaster London puts its guests at the very centre of this vibrant city.
 Along with the hotel’s central location and luxury bedrooms, the website also needed to promote Lancaster London as a venue for fine dining, meetings and events.

-To have maximum impact the gallery was designed to give most of the screen space to the websites images.
-This ties in with the app-like design of the website.
+For maximum impact, the gallery was designed to give most of the screen space to the images, tying in with the app-like design of the website.

 The website is designed for use on desktop and tablets with a separate mobile website.
-The website is also resolution independent using icon fonts and SVG images, maintaining sharpness on all displays.
+The website is also resolution independent using icon fonts and SVG images to retain sharpness on all displays.

 A large header image area was used throughout the website to give users a feel for the hotel.
 Fullscreen background images of the hotel’s surroundings show off the natural beauty of the area.